-The Nevada home buying process is unfamiliar to most people, even if they are buying their fifth home.
-This is because things change.
+That means processes, forms, materials and laws change.
 We are here to help and protect you every step in this process.
 Our goal is for you to buy a sound investment as well as a great home.
 Let us know how we can help you with your Southern Nevada Real Estate needs.

 Choose Your Realtor

 Once you decide that now is the time for buying a home in Nevada, you’ll want to choose your Realtor.
 Since the U.S. Real Estate System has Sellers paying for your Realtor, we suggest that you take advantage of this and get the best Realtor in town (Kurt)!
 You want someone that has traits, qualities, and knowledge that exceed all others.
 Kurt Grosse is called “The Protector” for a reason.
 As a 25-year Top-Producing Las Vegas Realtor and a Retired P.E., C.E.
 Building Engineer, you get more than the standard Realtor.
 You get someone whose goal is to protect you!

 When an offer is presented to a home seller, it is a Southern Nevada standard to provide either a Loan Approval Letter from a licensed Nevada Lender or a statement proving the source of funds if you pay cash.
 People getting financing should meet with a home lender as soon as possible.
 Talk to three lenders to compare rates and fees before choosing one.
 If you need a referral, please let us know.
 We also have many blogs about buying blogs for financing and lenders.